EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 What am I currently doing?
 Investing the small parts of my salary I can afford to monthly in mutual funds.
 Almost exclusively index funds, as solid research indicated most of the managed options were unable to "beat the market".
-The "MIFID II" (currently) causes some new pricing ranges and options that partly make the research less relevant, but it is still solid enough as a base for me to decide on index funds mostly.
+The "MIFID II" (currently) causes some new pricing ranges and options that partly makes the research less relevant, but it is still solid enough as a base for me to decide on index funds mostly.
 Some exceptions (wish I remembered a couple of fund names I heard about in a podcast).
 Exciting stuff (sarcasm in statement: enabled).